POWER OUTAGE-PUBLIC SAFETY POWER SHUTOFF (PSPS)

 Given the growing threat of extreme hot, windy weather, Pacific Gas and Electric Company (PG&E) is alerting customers to be prepared for power outages to minimize the risk of power lines sparking a fire.
 If extreme fire danger conditions threaten a portion of the electric system serving our region, it will be necessary for PG&E to turn off electricity in the interest of public safety.
 This is called a Public Safety Power Shutoff (PSPS).
 Learn more about Public Safety Power Shutoffs that could impact you this wildfire season.
 Visit www.pge.com/psps.

 Tuolumne Utilities District is actively planning for the potential of extended power outages with the goal of minimizing water service interruption.
 The challenge is the array of infrastructure and terrain that the District’s service area covers.
 The District is aggressively pursuing backup power generators to meet the power needs of critical infrastructure.
-If a PSPS event occurs for an extended amount of time, TUD will be asking all customers to conserve water until power is restored.
+If a PSPS event occurs for an extended amount of time, TUD will be asking all customers to conserve water and limit outdoor water usage until power is restored.

 The District encourages all Tuolumne County residents to be prepared for a PSPS event.
 Steps you can take today: